Christmas With the Andersons: A Brash Holiday Film With a Chaotic Charm

-Film Review: Christmas with the Andersons
+Christmas with the Andersons

-Christmas with the AndersonsChristmas With the Andersons is a 2016 film written and directed by Michael Feifer who has written and produced many different TV movies, mostly to do with dogs, and starring George Stults (7th Heaven), Christy Romano (Even Stevens), Savannah and Luke Judy, Ion Overman (Port Charles), Julie Brown (Homecoming Queen’s Got a Gun), Caia Coley and Barry Livingston (Argo).
+Christmas With the Andersons is a 2016 holiday movie written and directed by Michael Feifer, best known for his work on TV movies about dogs.
+This time, Feifer delivers a family-centered holiday tale starring George Stults (7th Heaven), Christy Romano (Even Stevens), Savannah and Luke Judy, Ion Overman (Port Charles), Julie Brown (Homecoming Queen’s Got a Gun), Caia Coley, and Barry Livingston (Argo).
+While the film attempts to combine holiday warmth with a story of redemption, it often struggles to balance its tone, resulting in a mix of absurdity and sentimentality.

 • Christmas With the Andersons